Track From App

 Track raw event (not recommended):

-In case you want to manually track the ScreenViewEvent
+In case you want to manually track the ScreenViewEvent, use this function

 You need to set both of those properties to track screen view event.